 As we have said there is a limit to the Power Trowel’s ability to grind a concrete floor and if it is in a very bad state a Concrete Grinder must be used.
 But even if the floor is ground and polished to a high standard there is more you can do.

-Here at Becosan, we recommend, that once the floor has been ground to the required standard the BECOSAN® densifier should be applied over the entire surface to reinforce the concrete.
+Here at Becosan, we recommend, that once the floor has been ground to the required standard the BECOSAN® Concrete Densifier should be applied over the entire surface to reinforce the concrete.

-This lithium-based product binds the surface of the concrete together and allows the concrete to withstand heavy traffic.
+This lithium silicate densifier binds the surface of the concrete together and allows the concrete to withstand heavy traffic.

-And after the polishing phase is complete then we apply the BECOSAN@ Sealant making the floor much more resistant to the absorption of liquids leaving the surface stain free for many years.
+And after the polishing phase is complete then we apply the BECOSAN® Concrete Sealant making the floor much more resistant to the absorption of liquids leaving the surface stain free for many years.

 A final polish and you have a hard, flat, smooth and beautiful concrete floor that will maintain its sparkle for many, many years.